How to become a Korean Translator?

 As a Korean translator, you change the written text from Korean to another language or vice versa.
 You do this by writing, analyzing, and editing.

 It implies that one must be fluent in at least two languages, including Korean.
-So, one conveys messages from one language to another with no trouble.
+One can convey messages from one language to another with ease.

 Translators usually convert documents into their native language.
 If Korean is your second language, you will translate it into your mother tongue.
 Of course, this isn’t the case all the time.

 A translator’s task is to understand the text in the source language.
-It then rewrites it into a natural and correct form in the target language.
-This should be both accurate grammar and culture-wise.
+It then rewrites it into natural, correct form in the target language.
+This should be both grammatically accurate and culturally appropriate.

 Translators ensure the translation conveys the original author’s meaning and the exact context as much as possible.

-So, one must understand every document’s details before starting translation.
+One must understand the details of every document before starting the translation.

-Translating is vital for most business meetings, live events, conferences, and document works.
+Translating is vital for most business meetings, live events, conferences, and document work.

 Can a machine replace human translation?